Programs by Campus

 Example electives include graduate level courses in more advanced biostatistics, epidemiology, clinical pharmacology, genetics, molecular biology, and computer sciences.
 However, enrollees may select electives from the entire offering of graduate courses at both Indiana University and Purdue University at Indianapolis as well as IU at Bloomington.
 Must be approved by Program Director.

-Thesis in Translational Research (GRAD-G670): 3 credits.
-This mandatory course requires the student to complete a research thesis based on their mentored basic science / translational research project.
+G670 Thesis in Translational Research (3 cr.)
+This mandatory course requires the student to complete a research thesis based on their mentored basic science/translational research project.
 Course Director: R. Mark Payne

-Clinical Rotations for Translational Scientists and Engineers (GRAD-G671): 9 credits Students rotate in pairs through all rotations, and an effort is made to only have 2 students on each rotation at a time to maintain a high quality experience.
+G671 Clinical Rotations for Translational Scientists and Engineers (9 cr.)
+Students rotate in pairs through all rotations, and an effort is made to only have two students on each rotation at a time to maintain a high quality experience.
 These courses serve to both introduce the students to clinical medicine, and acclimatize them to the language and environment of hospital-based and out-patient medical care.
 Designed as practicums, these courses are particularly aimed at non-clinician scientists intending to conduct translational research.

 Ph.D.
 Minor in Translational Science